vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0573
 What use is a rāgā that cannot be sung?
 Or eyes without sympathy?
-PS
+(P.S.
+Sundaram)
 Yes
 0574
 What use are eyes that look like eyes
 But lack boundless sympathy?
-PS
+(P.S.
+Sundaram)

 0575
 Compassion is an ornament of the eyes.
 Without it eyes are deemed sores. *
-SS
+(Satguru  Subramuniyaswami)
 Yes
 0576
 Like trees earth-bound which cannot move
 Are eyes unmoved by pity.
-PS
+(P.S.
+Sundaram)

 0577
 Men without sympathy have no eyes;
 Nor those who have eyes lack sympathy.
-NV
+(N.V.K.
+Ashraf)

 0578
 This world is theirs who compassionately perform
 Their duties without fail.
-NV
+(N.V.K.
+Ashraf)

 0579
 That quality of forbearance and sympathy is the best, Even to those who hurt us.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0580
 Those desirous of refinement will drink with smile Even hemlock when offered. *
-PS
+(P.S.
+Sundaram)

 Notes:
 573. The word "rāgā" means tune or melody.
 575. Not only compassion, but also learning is must says Valluvar employing the same idea in couplet 393: “Only the learned have eyes.
-The unlearned have two sores on their face!”
-(PS).
+The unlearned have two sores on their face!” ((P.S.
+Sundaram)).
 579. Compare with 158.
-"Let a man conquer by his forbearance those who wrong him with arrogance" * -SS
+"Let a man conquer by his forbearance those who wrong him with arrogance" * -(Satguru  Subramuniyaswami)

 059
 Espionage